romuloctba/generator-patternlab/README.md

 - Add .gitignore and .sublime-project templates

 ## Changelog
+- 0.2.5
+  - Cleaned up jQuery and Modernizr options.
+Both now install via Bower, and conditionally load into Grunt and PL templates based on Yo variables.

 - 0.2.3
   - Lots of changes.
 Starter JS files are scaffolded, templates are using a few Yo variables, and all Grunt tasks are working.
 The patterns still need a lot of cleanup, but the basic generator works well now.